-67. The protection and welfare of vulnerable and marginalised groups, such as indigenous peoples, persons with disabilities, women and children and older persons were at the top of the Administration's agenda and a way has been paved to come up with a package of laws, addressing their various needs.
+67. The protection and welfare of vulnerable and marginalized groups such as indigenous peoples, persons with disabilities, women, children and older persons were at the top of the administration's agenda and a package of laws addressing their various needs was being considered.

-68. Since the last review, a number of laws have been enacted, which included a foster care act, a law mandating emergency relief and protection for children before during and after disasters and emergencies.
-The universal healthcare act and the Sin Tax Law have been strengthened.
+68. Since the previous review, a number of laws had been enacted, including a foster care act and a law mandating emergency relief and protection for children before, during and after disasters and emergencies.
+The Universal Health Care Act and the Sin Tax Reform Law had been strengthened.

-69. Measures ensuring the equal rights of wives in relation to property and the like were pending.
-An executive order was issued to fully implement the reproductive health law.
-The delegation informed of the progress in implementing the Responsible Parenthood and Reproductive Health Programme, including the significant increase in the National Contraception Prevalence Rate and the free and lifelong anti-retroviral therapy for pregnant and breastfeeding women with HIV.
+69. Measures ensuring the equal rights of wives in relation to property, among other issues, were pending.
+An executive order had been issued to fully implement the reproductive health law.
+Progress had been made in implementing the Responsible Parenthood and Reproductive Health Programme and there had been a significant increase in the national contraception prevalence rate and in the provision of free and lifelong antiretroviral therapy for pregnant and breastfeeding women with HIV.

-70. The Police implemented an internal mechanism to ensure that personnel who were responsible for human rights violations such as torture were disciplined.
+70. The police had implemented an internal mechanism to ensure that personnel responsible for human rights violations such as torture were disciplined.
 The doctrine of command responsibility had been introduced.
-Proper procedures were observed to ensure that torture was not used to extract confessions during investigations.
+Proper procedures were being observed to ensure that torture was not used to extract confessions during investigations.

-71. Prison congestion was being addressed through various release measures including the paralegal programme.
+71. Prison congestion was being addressed through various measures, including a paralegal programme.

 72. A specific law prohibiting discrimination on the basis of sexual orientation was being pursued.
-However, there are statutes, local government ordinances and jurisprudence that address discrimination and hate crimes including those with diverse sexual orientation and gender identity.
+However, there were statutes, local government ordinances and jurisprudence that addressed discrimination and hate crimes, including on the grounds of sexual orientation and gender identity.

-73. The Kindergarten Education Act and the Enhanced Basic Education Act have led to an increase in enrolment of indigenous peoples and a decline in drop-out rate.
-Also, an increase in budget for basic education reforms increased enrolment of working learners and of marginalized children.
+73. The Kindergarten Education Act and the Enhanced Basic Education Act had led to an increase in enrolment among indigenous peoples and a decline in the dropout rate.
+Also, an increase in the budget for basic education reform had increased enrolment among working learners and marginalized children.

-74. Latvia encouraged the Philippines to use the expertise of the Special Procedures and expressed concern about the rising death toll from extrajudicial executions due to the "war on drugs".
+74. Latvia encouraged the Philippines to use the expertise of the special procedures and expressed concern about the rising death toll from extrajudicial executions owing to the war on drugs.

-75. Lebanon welcomed the Philippine's extensive campaign against drugs, which had positively affected the level of crime.
+75. Lebanon welcomed the campaign against drugs, which had had positive effects on the level of crime.

-76. Libya appreciated the efforts undertaken to combat corruption, crime and illegal drug use and its determination to address the challenges of poverty reduction and implement policies and programs for sustainable development.
+76. Libya appreciated the efforts made to combat corruption, crime and illegal drug use and the determination of the Philippines to address the challenges of poverty reduction and implement policies and programmes for sustainable development.

-77. Liechtenstein expressed concern at the proposal to reinstate the death penalty and at the persistence of appalling conditions of detention in the country.
+77. Liechtenstein expressed concern at the proposal to reinstate the death penalty and at the persistence of appalling conditions of detention.

-78. Lithuania acknowledged the positive steps taken in strengthening human rights standards, but was concerned about the extrajudicial killings and the intention to reinstate the death penalty.
+78. Lithuania acknowledged the positive steps taken to strengthen human rights standards but expressed concern about the extrajudicial killings and the intention to reinstate the death penalty.

-79. Luxembourg was concerned about the human rights situation, particularly about the extrajudicial executions within the framework of the fight against drugs and the allegations of torture on civilian population.
+79. Luxembourg expressed concern about the human rights situation, particularly about the extrajudicial executions within the framework of the fight against drugs and the allegations of torture of civilians.